glide-browser/glide/src/glide/docs/contributing.md

 ### JS Actors

-To interact with web content Glide uses a single [JSWindowActor](https://firefox-source-docs.mozilla.org/dom/ipc/jsactors.html), [`GlideHandlerChild.sys.mts`](/src/glide/browser/actors/GlideHandlerChild.sys.mts).
+To interact with web content Glide uses a single [JSWindowActor](https://firefox-source-docs.mozilla.org/dom/ipc/jsactors.html), [`path:GlideHandlerChild.sys.mts`](/src/glide/browser/actors/GlideHandlerChild.sys.mts).

-All of the code in `GlideHandlerChild.sys.mts` is ran _outside_ of the main process and communicates with the main process by sending messages.
+All of the code in `path:GlideHandlerChild.sys.mts` is ran _outside_ of the main process and communicates with the main process by sending messages.

 Messages are typed and sent through the `.send_async_message(name, args?)` method on either the parent actor or the child actor.
-Messages that the parent actor (main process) can send to the child are defined in [`GlideHandlerParent.sys.mts::ParentMessages`](/src/glide/browser/actors/GlideHandlerParent.sys.mts), and messages that the child actor can send are defined in [`GlideHandlerChild.sys.mts::ChildMessages`](/src/glide/browser/actors/GlideHandlerChild.sys.mts).
+Messages that the parent actor (main process) can send to the child are defined in [`path:GlideHandlerParent.sys.mts::ParentMessages`](/src/glide/browser/actors/GlideHandlerParent.sys.mts), and messages that the child actor can send are defined in [`path:GlideHandlerChild.sys.mts::ChildMessages`](/src/glide/browser/actors/GlideHandlerChild.sys.mts).

 Typical usage from the main process looks like this: